EdwinVW/dapr-workshop/README.md

 # Dapr workshop

 This repository contains several hands-on assignments that will introduce you to Dapr.
-You will start with a simple ASP.NET Core application that contains a number of services.
+You will start with a simple microservices application that contains a number of services.
 In each assignment, you will change a part of the application so it works with Dapr (or "rub some Dapr on it" as Donovan Brown would say).
 The Dapr building blocks you will be working with are:

 - Service invocation
 - State-management
 - Publish / Subscribe
 - Bindings
 - Secrets management

+Because Dapr can be used from several programming languages, we added 2 versions of the hands-on assignments to the workshop.
+All the assignments can be executed using **.NET (C#)** or **Java**.
+Please decide which language and follow the instructions accordingly.

 You will be using Dapr in self-hosted mode.